CoScale/docs/_docs_installation/cli/index.md

     --access-token
         A valid access token for the given application.

-    Use "cli-cmd [object] <help>" for more information about a command.
+    Use "coscale-cli [object] <help>" for more information about a command.

 ## Examples